spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 ## Enable Autoscale for Azure IaaS Cluster

-Azure autoscale allows you to provision nodes to support the demand of your application.
-Azure VMs autoscale using a *virtual machine scale set*.
+Azure Autoscale allows you to provision nodes to support workload demand on your application.
+Within [Azure Portal](https://portal.azure.com/#home), you can scale out VMs to handle increases in load or scale in VMs when they are not needed.
+Azure VMs autoscale using a *virtual machine scale set*, which you create.
 The scale set serves as a virtual machine pool.
-Within [Azure Portal](https://portal.azure.com/#home), you can scale out VMs to handle increases in load or scale in VMs when they are not needed.
-For more information, review Microsoft's [Overview of autoscale in Azure](https://learn.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-overview).
+For more information, review Microsoft's [Overview of Autoscale in Azure](https://learn.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-overview).

 :::caution

-When using Autoscale capability,
+To use Custom Autoscale capability, the following applies regarding scale sets:

+- Custom Autoscale requires the creation of a virtual machine scale set.

 - You must create a VM and a virtual machine scale set within the same resource group you specified when you created the Azure cluster in Palette.
 To learn how to create a scale set, review [Create Virtual Machines in a Scale Set Using Azure Portal](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/flexible-virtual-machine-scale-sets-portal) Microsoft guide.